1 Mar 2019 to 30 Sep 2022

 Two real-life construction projects are at the heart of the CBCI project and are the so-called living labs.
 The first living lab is the extension of the mental healthcare clinic from the organisation Emergis in the province of Zeeland.
 The second one is a newly built centre for the KU Leuven university campus in Ghent, Belgium.
 Since the start of the project, crucial choices have been made with regard to the tendering for the living labs.
 For project partner Emergis (NL) Design & Build tender was chosen for the total renovation and new construction, whereas project partner KU Leuven (BE) has chosen Design & Build only for the structure and skin while lease is chosen for the plug-in modules for the HVAC systems plus the sanitary and technical installations.
 Through co-creation the CBCI team and the selected contractors will further elaborate the design and material choices.

-Within the project we are teaming up with stakeholders and experts to develop façade elements that are not only tested in the lab as prototypes but are also actually used within the Living labs.
-Designing, testing and producing of the prototypes is taking place in labs in Belgium (BBRI), the Netherlands (SPARK Maker Space Lab) and the UK (BRE Centre for Innovative Construction Materials).
-These facilities allow our researchers to use state-of-the-art production techniques and research facilities.
+We are teaming up with stakeholders and experts to develop façade elements that are not only tested in the lab as prototypes but are also actually used within the Living labs.
+Designing, testing and producing of the prototypes is taking place in labs in Belgium (BBRI), the Netherlands (SPARK Maker Space Lab) and the UK (Centre for Innovative Construction Materials).
+These facilities allow our researchers to use the latest production techniques and research facilities.
 Materials that have been included in the first rounds of testing, are for example sheep wool, timber, nabasco, metisse and grass.

 Project outputs will include various publications, short films, a practical guide and a feasibility study.
 All of these will provide current and future professionals in the construction sector with inspiration and practical information they can use in every stage of their construction projects.